cloudemprise/cfn-ovpn-cli/README.md

 It can also use the HMAC packet authentication feature to add an additional layer of security to the connection (referred to as an "HMAC Firewall" by the creator).

 Note that when --tls-auth is used, all message types are protected with an HMAC signature, even the initial packets of the TLS handshake.
 This makes it easy for OpenVPN to throw away bogus packets quickly, without wasting resources on attempting a TLS handshake which will ultimately fail.

+###...
+Some background on post-quantum TLS

+Today, all requests to AWS KMS use TLS with one of two key exchange schemes:

+Finite Field Diffie-Hellman Ephemeral (FFDHE)
+Elliptic Curve Diffie-Hellman Ephemeral (ECDHE)

+FFDHE and ECDHE are industry standards for secure key exchange.
+KMS uses only ephemeral keys for TLS key negotiation; this ensures every connection uses a unique key and the compromise of one connection does not affect the security of another connection.
+They are secure today against known cryptanalysis techniques which use classic computers; however, they’re not secure against known attacks which use a large-scale quantum computer.
+###...

+### Protocol

+Give an overview here of the handshake and tunnel protocols.
+Question here from the Security Interview Questionair about TLS ...

 ## Public Key Infrastructure